Francis Tumblety: Jack the Ripper suspect

 American newspaper reports that Scotland Yard tried to extradite him have not been confirmed by research in the contemporary British press or the London police files.
 However, English police inspector Walter Andrews travelled to America, perhaps partly to trace Tumblety.
 The New York City Police, who had him under surveillance, said "there is no proof of his complicity in the Whitechapel murders, and the crime for which he is under bond in London is not extraditable".
 Tumblety published a self-aggrandising pamphlet titled Dr. Francis Tumblety – Sketch of the Life of the Gifted, Eccentric and World Famed Physician, in which he attacked the rumours in the press but omitted any mention of his criminal charges and arrest.

 Tumblety was mentioned as a Ripper suspect by former Detective Chief Inspector John Littlechild of the Metropolitan Police in a letter to journalist and author George R. Sims, dated 23 September 1913, which was discovered by Evans and Gainey for sale in an antiquarian bookshop in Richmond-upon-Thames.
 Littlechild suspected Tumblety because of his extreme misogyny and his previous criminal record.

 Other Ripperologists have dismissed Tumblety as a plausible Ripper suspect, citing the fact that his appearance and age did not match the description of any of the men that were seen with the murder victims, and that his relatively tall height of at least 5 ft 10 in and enormous moustache would have made him particularly conspicuous.
 However, a contemporary interview describes Tumblety as having a much smaller moustache at the time of the Whitechapel murders than is seen in the well-known photograph of him.

 Last years

 Tumblety returned to Rochester and moved in with an elderly female relative, whose house also served as his office.
-He was living in Baltimore, Maryland, during the 1900 census, but returned to St Louis, where he died in 1903 of heart disease.
+He was living in Baltimore, Maryland, during the 1900 census, but returned to St. Louis, where he died on May 28, 1903, of heart disease.
+He again used the alias "Townsend" when registering at a hospital before his death.
 His body was buried in the family plot in Rochester's Holy Sepulchre Cemetery.
+His cash estate of $138,000 became the subject of a lawsuit, as his will only provided instruction for approximately half that amount.
+The lawsuit was eventually settled by a compromise between the claimants in January 1908.